The capacity of the eye to see fine detail.

 A compromise between far and near vision in which one eye is fully corrected for distance and the other eye is corrected for seeing up close.
 Patients who have a monovision correction with contact lenses or LASIK will not see as well far away as someone who has a full distance vision correction.

-A refractive error in which you see better close up than you do at a distance.
+Myopia, or nearsightedness is a refractive error in which you see better close up than you do at a distance.
 Myopia is caused by an eyeball that is either too long or the cornea is too steep to focus light properly onto the retina.

 Night Glare (Halos)